amlkteam/toxicity_classification/Milestone2/Project_Proposal.md

 3 Epochs | 0.9037581936678408
 4 Epochs | 0.9033286094395687

-Finetuning results with 6-labels-in-one-go architecture are surprising very similar and hovering between 0.89 - 0.90, with best combination of `(Batch_size 32, Num_epochs 2 and learning rate 2e-5)` at 0.9065.
+Finetuning results with 6-labels-in-one-go architecture are surprising very similar, always hovering between 0.89 - 0.90, with best combination of `(Batch_size 32, Num_epochs 2 and learning rate 2e-5)` at 0.9065.

-We used `Macro-average version` of F1-score due to imbalanced class nature of dataset as the micro-average F1 is too lenient in giving out high scores even when some minority classes score low marks.
+We used `Macro-average version` of F1-score due to imbalanced class nature of data, as the micro-average F1 is too lenient in giving out high scores even when some minority classes score low marks.

 ## Previous Works